ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Beacon chain state transition function

 We now define the state transition function.
-This is a parent to child block transition.
 At a high level the state transition is made up of three parts:

-1. The per-slot transitions, which happens every slot.
+1. The per-slot transitions, which happens at the start of every slot.
 2. The per-block transitions, which happens at every block.
-3. The per-epoch transitions, which happens at every epoch boundary (i.e. `(state.slot + 1) % EPOCH_LENGTH == 0`).
+3. The per-epoch transitions, which happens at the end of the last slot of every epoch (i.e. `(state.slot + 1) % EPOCH_LENGTH == 0`).

 The per-slot transitions focus on the slot counter and block roots records updates; the per-block transitions generally focus on verifying aggregate signatures and saving temporary records relating to the per-block activity in the `BeaconState`; the per-epoch transitions focus on the [validator](#dfn-validator) registry, including adjusting balances and activating and exiting [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization.